 It is clear that understanding the consumer is essential to navigating the changing landscape and to succeeding going forward.
 The insights will allow for improved product development, targeting, message development, channel selection and the deployment of marketing technologies.

+The question is … what has changed in the way we market financial services in a post-COVID world?
+That was the objective of research completed by the Digital Banking Report and Deluxe entitled, The State of Financial Marketing.
 It will also be important to balance the short and long term, continuing to show empathy for the financial challenges faced by consumers and small businesses in the short term, while building a strong long-term vision and brand focus.
 Much of what financial marketers have learned in the past will serve them well, but will not be enough for what is needed going forward.

 The question is … what has changed in the way we market financial services going forward?
 That was the objective of research completed by the Digital Banking Report and Deluxe entitled, The State of Financial Marketing.